vkWeb/School-Management-System/README.md

 # school-management-system
+> This project is a work in progress.

-An advanced school management system built with C++ as a school project.
+We are going to build an advanced school management system with C++ for our school project.